 Other Useful Baby Proofing Devices

-- Install smoke and carbon monoxide (CO) alarms.
-These are just good to have for everyone in the house and prevent any injuries or death caused by fire or poisoning.
+- Install smoke and carbon monoxide (CO) alarms: These are just good to have for everyone in the house and prevent any injuries or death caused by fire or poisoning.
 To explore some options, check out our list of the top smoke and CO monitors of 2019.

-- Baby monitor or security camera.
-If there is ever a time when you are not in the same room as your child, you need a way to keep an eye on them.
-Thankfully, there are lot of cameras out there that offer live streaming even come with baby cry detection technology.
-Check out our home camera reviews and you can find which camera is best for you.
+- Use a baby monitor or security camera: If there is ever a time when you are not in the same room as your child, you need a way to keep an eye on them.
+Thankfully, there are lot of cameras out there that offer live streaming even come with baby cry detection and breath monitoring technology.
+Check out our lists of the best baby monitors and the best security cameras of 2019!

-- Door stoppers.
-You don’t want your kid’s fingers and toes to get crushed by closing doors.
+- Set up door stoppers: You don’t want your kid’s fingers and toes to get crushed by closing doors.
 Consider putting stoppers throughout the house.
 Of course, we picked out our favorite door stoppers of the year.

 How to Baby Proof Away from Home